sabertazimi/awesome-notes/programming/web/reactjs/reactjsBasicNotes.md

 - lowest level of indirection
 - no naming collision

+e.g `Context` or `ThemesProvider` is designed base on Render Props.

 Pros:

 - separate presentation from logic
 - extendable
 - reusable (abstract same logic)
+- Render Props is flexible with output data
+  (children parameters definition free)

 Cons:

+- wrapper hell (when many cross-cutting concerns are applied to a component)
 - minor memory issues when defining a closure for every render
-- callback hell (when many cross-cutting concerns are applied to a component)
+- unable to optimize code with `React.memo`/`React.PureComponent` due to `render()` function always changes.
+- Render Props is not flexible with input data (restricts children components from using the data at outside field)

 ```jsx
 class Toggleable extends React.Component {